 Toddler learning is all about play, exploring the world, and having fun.
 Keep the fun while getting your little one ready for homeschooling!
-Build these 5 school skills for toddlers into your everyday play.
+Build these five school skills for toddlers into your everyday play.

 I’m not one to push my kids into growing up faster.
-Oh my goodness can they please stay little forever??
+Oh my goodness can they please stay little forever?
 But when my girls each got old enough to want to “do school” like their older siblings I always tried to find a way to start developing skills that would carry into their school years.
-Here are 5 school skills you can teach your toddler now that will set them up for a positive Kindergarten experience.
+Here are five school skills you can teach your toddler now that will set them up for a positive Kindergarten experience.

 One of my top priorities is to inspire a love of reading in my kids.
-Even though toddlers can’t read yet, their imaginative minds will pretend to read and even make up a story that goes with the pictures as they copy you and older siblings.
+Even though toddlers can’t read yet, their imaginative minds will pretend to read and even make up a story that goes with the pictures as they copy you and their older siblings.
 You can have family reading times that your toddler can be a part of.

-2. Sit at a desk and do “worksheets.”
+Sit at a Desk